RRaAy-H/nanotron-infini/docs/PARQUET_TRAINING.md

 Values: ["This is a text example for training...", "Here is another example...", ...]
 ```

+## Flash Attention Compatibility

+The parquet training workflow now includes automatic detection and handling of Flash Attention compatibility issues.
+If you're experiencing the GLIBC_2.32 error or other Flash Attention compatibility issues, the workflow will:

+1. Automatically detect the incompatibility
+2. Disable Flash Attention
+3. Continue training with standard attention implementation

+You don't need to do anything special - this happens automatically when you run the `parquet_training_workflow.sh` script.

 ## Troubleshooting

 If you encounter issues: